mctechnology17/gm/README.md

 ```

 - For Windows Terminal Preview
+It is important to have git installed on windows or some equivalent capable of
+running BashScript on Windows for the binary to run successfully.

 You can add this line to your `$PROFILE` to invoke GitManager
 with the key combination `CTRL+p`.